Databases and spreadsheets are different tools with fundamentally different purposes. But too often, they’re thought of as one and the same.

 And because those two pieces of information are connected, it also saves you from repetitive updates.
 For example, notice how changing the name of the associated campaign instantly populates to all of its associated content pieces:

 That’s just a brief introduction to the core differences between databases and spreadsheets.
-While spreadsheets are simple and accessible, the power and flexibility offered by databases is invaluable when creating internal tools.
+While spreadsheets are simple and accessible, the power and flexibility offered by databases are invaluable when creating internal tools for your organization.

 Because Airtable is a database that looks like a spreadsheet, it’s a great tool for orgs transitioning from simple spreadsheets to more robust databases.
 The learning curve is low, but the flexibility and possibilities are high.